Skip to main content

 Important considerations

-When you’re prepping to publish your design system package for use in a Make kit, here are some important things you should keep in mind:
+When you're preparing to publish your design system package for use in a Make kit, here are some important things you should keep in mind:

 • Remove workspace dependencies.
 Your package will be living in an environment that doesn't have access to the larger ecosystem of your codebase.
 Make sure that those dependencies are removed from the package you publish for Figma Make.

-Beside the initial Guidelines.md file, Figma Make doesn’t have a default order that it reads guidelines files.
-That’s up to you to define in your Make kit.
+Besides the initial Guidelines.md file, Figma Make doesn't read additional guidelines files in any particular order.
+That's up to you to define in your Make kit.

 • It's okay to include dependencies on public packages.
 Figma Make is able to include packages from http://registry.npmjs.org/, and will attempt to automatically install dependencies when you include your design package in a Make kit.
 You can also specify additional packages in the package.json file in your Make kit.